 Only the upper 4 bits are programmable.
-For the purpose of address decode, address bits 11:0 are treated as 0.
-Thus, the bottom of the defined I/O address range will be aligned to a 4 KB boundary.
+For the purpose of address decode, address bits A[11:0] are treated as 0.
+Thus the bottom of the defined I/O address range will be aligned to a 4 KB boundary.

 Bit Access & Default Description

-7:4 R/W Fh I/O Address Base (IOBASE): This field corresponds to bits 15:12 of the I/O addresses passed by bridge 1 to PCI Express-G.
+7:4 RW Fh I/O Address Base (IOBASE): This field corresponds to A[15:12] of the I/O addresses passed by bridge 1 to PCI Express.

-3:0 RO 0h Reserved
+3:0 RO Oh Reserved